 The scheme is modelled for 2020, 2021 and 2022 with different assumptions.
 Due to the lack of information, not all the elements of the scheme are being simulated.
 Specifically, in the data from 2020 it is not possible to distinguish between the employee and self-employed who are based in Gozo from those based in Malta - hence the model does not account in said year for the differential treatment of the scheme.
 Furthermore, in 2020 we assume that this benefit is granted for nine and half months and that during this time, employment income of individuals is partially replaced by the wage supplement.
 The same principle applies to the model for 2021 and 2022; however, the duration of the benefit is modelled for 12 months for 2021 and 5 months for 2022.
-For 2020, beneficiaries that fall under Annex A are being assumed to work around 20 to 50 per cent of the average monthly hours during the duration of this scheme, while for Annex B it is assumed that individuals work around 50 to 70 per cent of their normal hours during the whole period.
-For 2021 and 2022 the scheme is not disaggregated by Annex A and Annex B. In 2021 employees and self-employed are assumed to work around 70 to 80 per cent of their normal hours and around 92 per cent of their normal hours in 2022, based on the sector they work in.
+For 2020, beneficiaries that fall under Annex A are being assumed to work around 20.0 to 50.0 per cent of the average monthly hours during the duration of their normal hours during the whole period.
+For 2021 and 2022 the scheme is not disaggregated by Annex A and Annex B. In 2021 employees and self-employed are assumed to work around 70.0 to 80.0 per cent of their normal hours during the is normal hours in 2022, based on the sector they work in.